 Departs Lyttelton 1.30pm daily with Diamond Harbour as part of a regular itinerary, check out BLACK CAT for up to date details.
 For ferry timetable check out Ferry & Bus | Diamond Harbour Community.

 Sails billowing and you are on a ketch in the middle of the harbour.
-Glorious memorable moments with JAR TAR SAILING CHARTERS.
+Glorious memorable moments with Jack Tar sailing charters.
 The vessel is 36 ft Gaff Yawl “Oyster” built in 1902 by Charles Bailey Jr lovingly maintained by Jack Tar.
 Check out Jack Tar Sailing Co for up to date information.

 BY ROAD

 Every town adds to the richness of things to do and see.
-For more details about the region check Christchurch & Canterbury Region nearby attractions and events.
+For more details about what to do nearby Diamond Harbour check out Things To Do In Canterbury: Places to Visit, Activities & Sightseeing.

 Diamond Harbour has a dedicated historical society check out Historical Association | Diamond Harbour Community for details.